-Once you consolidate, you'll have to pick a new servicer.
-This new servicer will be the company that sets your deadline, tells you your monthly payment, receives the check or direct debit, and answers any questions about your new loan.
-There are currently four major companies that service this program and some of the top student loan companies.
+When you apply to consolidate your student loans, you'll get to choose your student loan servicer.
+That will be the company that sets your deadlines, tells you your monthly payment, receives the check or direct debit, and answers any questions about your new loan.
+There are nine companies that service this federal program, including some that service the top private student loan refinancing lenders.

 Should I Consolidate My Student Loans?